arleneio/react-realityscript/README.md

 class Example extends Component {
   render() {
-    return <Reality model-ios="..." model-android="..." />
+    return <Reality projectId="demo" />
   }
 }
 ```

-Remember to use a usdz/reality model file for ios and glb/gltf model for android
+The `projectId` value will belongs to a project ID provided by Arlene.io.

+Please contact us to create your 3D/AR Projects

 ## Demo